 Why Train With Us?

-At Brays Teaching School and Specialist Teaching Alliance (BTSSA) we want to help those who are passionate about teaching children who have SEND to train and develop as teachers.
+At Brays ITT we want to help those who are passionate about teaching children who have Special Educational Needs and Disabilities (SEND) to train and develop as teachers.

-Our ITT programme has run for the last 4 years with a 96% completion and pass rate and 95% of those who did so are currently teaching in special schools.
+Our ITT programme has run for the last 7 years with a 93% completion and pass rate and 85% of those who did so are currently teaching in special schools.
+Whilst a number of students came to the course from a wide area, including Wales and Manchester, 48% of these are currently teaching within Forward Education Trust schools

 Our student teachers rate the quality of tutorial support they receive very highly.